Glareone/AWS-Certified-Solution-Architect/README.md

 * SQS : Messages are persisted for some (configurable) duration if no consumer is available
 * SNS : No persistence.
 Whichever consumer is present at the time of message arrival gets the message and the message is deleted.
 If no consumers are available then the message is lost.

+* SNS is a notification service for sending text based communication of different types to different destinations.
+* SQS is a queue system for asynchronously manages tasks (called messages).

 #####Consumer Type
 * SQS : All the consumers are supposed to be identical and hence process the messages in exact same way